Griesbacher/Iapetos/README.md

 - make build_nagios4

 If no 'make' is available have a look at the Makefile, it's just a shortcut for some go commands

+## Pre-Builded Binaries
+If a CI test went well, there is also a binary on circleci, like this [one](https://circleci.com/gh/Griesbacher/Iapetos/18#artifacts/containers/0) but you have to change to the current build, which I can't link.

 # Configuration
 ## Iapetos